 The Emergent Order team’s amazing technical and creative skills were so important to the project and we’re very proud of what we’ve achieved.

 Our team loves animals.
 Just ask our office dogs.
 All six of them.
-So we leapt at the opportunity to partner with Whole Foods Market and the Humane Society of the United States to produce At the Fork, a documentary film about animals, farming, food… and our boss’s lifelong obsession with baby back ribs.
+So we leapt at the opportunity to partner with Whole Foods Market and the Humane Society of the United States to produce At the Fork, a documentary film about animals, farming, food…and our boss’s lifelong obsession with baby back ribs.
 But we didn’t stop there: In addition to the film, we created 2 websites, 1 immersive virtual reality app, a multi-platform impact marketing campaign, and much, much more.

 Don’t believe the hype, teenagers have it rough.
 Besides facing constant scrutiny from parents, teachers, and the media, they’re entering the workforce at one of the most uncertain times in modern history.
-Maybe that’s why more than 80% of teens believe want to be able to harness the power of the sharing economy to earn a living.
+Maybe that’s why more than 80% of teens want to be able to harness the power of the sharing economy to earn a living.
 We created Share Wars to introduce teens to the underlying economic principles that are helping the sharing economy rewrite the rules of work and income.

-In 2016, the non-profit Beacon Center of Tennessee approached Emergent Order with an unusual request: Create a multi-platform marketing campaign to repeal Tennessee’s Hall Tax, an 87-year-old income tax that disproportionately harmed senior citizens and small business owners.
+The nonprofit Beacon Center of Tennessee approached Emergent Order with an unusual request: Create a multi-platform marketing campaign to repeal Tennessee’s Hall Tax, an 87-year-old income tax that disproportionately harmed senior citizens and small business owners.

 The Independent Institute is an Oakland, CA-based nonprofit research center that sponsors studies of critical social and economic issues.
 When their first mobile app, a tax calculator called MyGovCost, failed to connect with millennials, they asked our team to overhaul the app and create a branded content campaign to drive downloads and engagement.